by Beth LaMontagne Hall

 When you’re at the grocery store, you probably don’t think much about the selection of products or how they got there, but that’s something Rola Tokatli thinks about every day.
 As a Business Intelligence Report Developer for the Associated Grocers of New England, she focuses on using data to make grocery stores, food sellers, distribution centers and deliveries as efficient as possible, saving employees time and consumers money.

-Tokatli, who recently earned her Master of Science in Information Technology from the University of New Hampshire at Manchester, started with the Associated Grocers of New England as an intern, a position she landed at the UNH Job Fair in Durham.
+Tokatli, who recently earned her Master of Science in Information Technology from the University of New Hampshire at Manchester, landed her position with the Associated Grocers of New England after the UNH Job Fair in Durham.

 “They had this tool for about four years that they had highly invested in it, but yet it was not what they expected and the tool was not doing what they wanted it to do,” said Tokatli.

-Her job as an intern was to tackle the data tool and help the Grocers get their money’s worth.
+Her job was to tackle the data tool and help the Grocers get their money’s worth.
 She focused on creating an interactive system for executive management, letting them see their sales margins, profits and where items were moving to improve their decision-making.

 “Mihaela said you don’t have to stop the study.
 You can take it to the next level and base your [thesis] project on that,” said Tokatli.